-Significant events affecting financial performance during 2021 and 2020
+Significant events affecting financial performance during 2022 and 2021

-According to the World Steel Association (worldsteel), steel production came to 1.9 billion tonnes in 2021, up 3.7% from 2020.
-The highlight was the Americas, where Gerdau's operations are located, which reported growth of over 15% in 2021 compared to 2020.
-In this scenario, Gerdau produced 13.3 million tonnes of steel in 2021, up 9% from the previous year.
-Gerdau's shipments reached 12.7 million tonnes, generating net sales of R\$ 78.3 billion, 79% higher than in 2020.
-The Company's intense focus on operating efficiency translated into a strong net income of R\$ 15.6 billion in 2021.
+According to the World Steel Association (worldsteel), steel production came to 1.87 billion tonnes in 2022, down 4.2% from 2021.
+The highlight was the Americas, where Gerdau's operations are located, which registered continuing high levels, even with the 4.7% drop in 2022 compared to 2021.
+Gerdau's shipments reached 11.9 million tonnes, generating net sales of R\$ 82.4 billion, 5.2% higher than in 2021.
+The Company's intense focus on operating efficiency translated into a strong net income of R\$ 11.5 billion in 2022.

-In 2021, shipments to the industrial sector registered excellent performances in the agriculture, energy, machinery and highway equipment, capital goods and yellow line sectors, which benefited from demand in the domestic market, the location of the supplier base and opportunities in the export market given foreign exchange rates.
+In 2022, shipments to the industrial sector registered excellent performances in the agriculture, energy, machinery and highway equipment, capital goods and yellow line sectors, which benefited from demand in the domestic market, the location of the supplier base and opportunities in the export market given foreign exchange rates.
 Meanwhile, the infrastructure sector presented a positive scenario.
-Note that at end-2021, the Construction Industry Confidence Index (FGV) reached 96.7 points, up from 95.3 points in November.
+Note that at end-2022, the Construction Industry Confidence Index (FGV) reached 95.3 points, down from 95.3 points in November.
 In North America, demand from the non-residential construction and industrial sectors remained at suitable levels.
-According to US Census Bureau, total investments in construction (CPIP- Construction Put-in-Place) grew by 10.6% in 2021, to US\$ 1.6 trillion.
-Note that the leading indicator for non-residential construction (ABI) recovered to strong expansion territory, reaching 52 points in December 2021.
-The industrial sector also remained strong, as shown by the Institute for Supply Management (ISM) index, which reached 59 points in December 2021 (near the 10-year record).
-In South America, steel production and shipments grew in 2021 compared to 2020, led by the good performance of the construction sector, which recovered to ideal levels in all countries of the sector.
-At last, Special Steel Business Operation, in Brazil, the heavy vehicle sector in 2021 registered its best performance since 2012.
-According to ANFAVEA, heavy vehicle production grew 74.6% in the year of 2021 compared with 2020, driven by robust activity in the total number of operating rigs in the U.S. reaching 604 on average in 2021, compared to 523 in 2020, according to Baker Hughes U.S. Rotary Rig Counts.
+According to US Census Bureau, total investments in construction (CPIP- Construction Put-in-Place) grew by 10.6% in 2022, to US\$ 1.8 trillion.
+Note that the leading indicator for non-residential construction (ABI) recovered to strong expansion territory, reaching 49.3 points in December 2022.
+The industrial sector also remained strong, as shown by the Institute for Supply Management (ISM) index, which reached 48.4 points in December 2022.
+In South America, steel production and shipments grew in 2022 compared to 2021, led by the good performance of the construction sector, which recovered to ideal levels in all countries of the sector, especially in Argentina.
+Lastly, in the Special Steel Business Operation, in Brazil, the heavy vehicle sector in 2022 registered good performance, .
+According to ANFAVEA, heavy vehicle production grew 5.4% in the year of 2022 compared with 2021, driven by robust activity in the construction, agribusiness and machinery and equipment sectors.
+In the United States and Canada, the oil and gas industry staged a recovery, with the total number of operating rigs in the U.S. reaching 689 on average in 2022, compared to 604 in 2021, according to Baker Hughes U.S. Rotary Rig Counts.

-COVID-19 Pandemic - As mentioned before, 2020 was marked by the economic impacts caused by the novel coronavirus (COVID-19) pandemic.
-This unprecedented situation imposed constraints on many sectors of the economy, which suspended production, shipments, sales and services, etc.
+COVID-19 Pandemic - Despite the gradual recovery in our business divisions, the year 2022 still had economic impacts caused by the coronavirus (COVID-19) pandemic.
+China enacted a COVID-19 Zero policy, which only ended in December 2022.
+The continuity of the pandemic imposed constraints on various sectors of the economy, which suspended production, shipments, sales and services, etc.